arimger/Unity-Editor-Toolbox/README.md

 ## Introduction

 Provided here Toolbox is focused on additional Editor features.
-The main reason for its creation was to improve the useability and clarity of Unity Editor's key features.
-The most time was spent to prepare custom property drawers and whole proprietary, layout-based drawers system.
-It allows programmers to create a readable and useful component editor only by attributes.
-Next crucial thing in development is fast and clear access to the data from particular Game Objects placed in the Scene.
+The main reason for its creation was to improve the useability and clarity of Unity Editor's key functionalities.
+The most time-consuming part was the preparation of custom property drawers and whole proprietary, layout-based drawers system.
+It allows programmers to create a readable and useful component editor only by using attributes.
+Next crucial thing is fast and clear access to the data from particular Game Objects placed in the Scene.
 Therefore it was decided to extend the hierarchy with additional information.
-Last main module of presented Toolbox is focused on the Project window, provided extension allows user to customize folder icons.
+Last main module of presented Toolbox is focused on the Project window.
+The provided extension allows user to customize folder icons.
 Additionally, this repository contains many useful scripts, classes, and functions for Editor extensions development.
-More information about the main features described in the following sections.
+It's worth to mention this code was written to be as flexible and optimized as possible.
+More information about the main features is described in the following sections.

 ## System Requirements
 Unity 2018.x or newer